framedsc/Sitesource/markdown/GeneralGuides/universal_ue4_consoleunlocker.md

 After you've select the resolution and aspect ratio you want to use, click the **Set** button to activate it.
 By default the UUU will switch focus back to the game window so you can immediately take the shot.
 To get back to your native play resolution, you can either select it from the tree or click the **Fake fullscreen** window.

+If you want to check portions of the window that's outside your monitor, you can use the *Alignment controls* buttons, which allow you to move the window around so you can check whether all parts of the window you're about to take a shot of are properly rendered.

 ## Dumping object addresses
 The UUU has another feature up its sleeve: it can dump the memory locations and names of all currently active engine objects a text file in the game folder, called `UUU_Objects.txt`.
 To do that, on the *Available features* tab, click the **Dump object info** button.
 The memory addresses listed in the file differ per level and every time you run the game, so if you want to look up objects in-memory after you've loaded a new level, you have to dump the file again.
 The Objects file is useful for people who create cheat tables.